southbridgeio/redmine_activity_report/README.md

 Tick `With sub-projects` on the `Activity report` tab to receive reports of all the subprojects included in the project.
 `Users for activity report` section contains users that will be included in report.
 `Report receivers` section contains users that will receive reports.

+# Author of the Plugin

+The plugin is designed by [Southbridge](https://southbridge.io)